elok/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I have a master function called find_lane() in file model.py and given the RGB channels of the binary warped image, it finds the lane lines using various methods.
 This method is called ONCE per image. calc_line() is another helper function and is called multiple times to find the most optimal line.
 Given a binary warped image and the polynomial coefficients for the left and right lane, calc_line() will calculate the polynomial fits and then check if it makes sense.
-If it doesn't make sense, then this method will be called again with other parameters.
+If it doesn't make sense, then this method will be called again with other parameters, such as using a different color channel.

 Binary warped image:<br>
 <img src="./output_images/straight_lines1_binary_warped.jpg" width="50%" height="50%">